Skip to content

 -h, --help show this help message and exit

-The upload_file subcommand
+The upload_files subcommand

-cl_prompt $ safedata_zenodo upload_file -h
+cl_prompt $ safedata_zenodo upload_files -h

-filename, it will replace the existing uploaded file.
+to the same filename, it will replace the existing uploaded file.

 positional arguments: